JoseeWouters/Josee-Wouters/content/blog/css-specificity-what-color-will-it-be.md

 There are also pseudo-elements like `::before` or `::first-letter`, those have the same specificity as a "usual" element.
 Then there's pseudo-classes like `:hover` or `:disabled`, which will have the same specificity as a class selector.
 Another thing to keep in mind, ARIA or data attributes will also have the same specificity as a class selector.

-If you would visualise CSS Specificity in a table, with the highest specificity at the left and the lowest at the right, it would look like this for the examples above.
+If you would visualise CSS specificity in a table, with the highest specificity at the left and the lowest at the right, it would look like this for the examples above.

 <em>h1</em>